 Here at Cronigs Markets, we are envisioning a No-Impact grocery store of the future.
 There are many aspects of this futuristic grocery store and one of the key ideas would be to reduce or completely eliminate the use of unnecessary paper.
 In these advancing technological times, there is no area as wasteful in retail than the use of paper receipts for all transactions.

 Yes, proof of purchase is a necessity but we believe that with some creativity, investment and the willingness to do things differently innovative businesses will be able to make the paperless receipt an everyday reality.

 The Big Problem

 The problem is that too many resources are being depleted by the use of paper receipts as documentation for all retail transactions.
+However, this is a problem that is being counteracted by innovations like the software on FilecenterDMS.com which helps to digitize paper documentation to spearhead a movement away from a paper-based system.
 According to research as reported by the Huffington Post,

 “Over 250 million gallons of oil, 10 million trees and 1 billion gallons of water are consumed each year in the creation of receipts for the United States alone, generating 1.5 Billion pounds of waste.”